peterzimon/docs-api/handlebars-themes/helpers/get.md

 Include options for *Post*: "authors" - expands authors, "tags" - expands tags.

-The *User* and *Tag* resources can be expanded to include the post count for each resource.
+The *Author* and *Tag* resources can be expanded to include the post count for each resource.

-Include options for *User* and *Tag*: "count.posts"
+Include options for *Author* and *Tag*: "count.posts"

 Note: If you include count.posts you can use it to **order** your collection.